amanialmutairi/Bright-Side-New/README.md

 ## Introduction

 A hospital booking management system which can be accessible by both reception employees and patients.
-The patients can book their own appointments by choosing the date, time & the doctor they want.If the patient decided to delete an appointment, they will have to send a delete request to the reception employee.
-The reception employees can add, delete & change any appointment booked by patients.
+The patients can book their own appointments by choosing the date, time, serive & the physician they want.If the patient decided to delete an appointment, they will have to send a delete request to the reception employee.
+The reception employee can add, delete & change any appointment booked by patients.
 Also, when changing or deleting an appointment the reception employee will notify the patient through email.

 ## Requirememts